PolarWolf314/softeng-306-project-2/README.md

 # Optimal Parallel Scheduler

 A program for finding the optimal solution to the parallel scheduling problem.
 Given a (small) set of tasks and their dependence relations, this program finds the optimal schedule with which to run them on a homogenous system.

 > **Note**
 > Only JDK 17 is officially supported.

+## 💡 For best visualisation, maximise terminal window

+The visualiser renders in the terminal from which you initiate this program, and will expand to fill the space it is given.
+Using a relatively large window size is recommended (at least 100 x 40), though you should probably just maximise the window.
+(No, really, you should.)

 ## ⌨️ Command line interface